Universal properties of dissipative Tomonaga-Luttinger liquids: Case study of a non-Hermitian XXZ spin chain

 becomes complex in general, and its imaginary part can be either positive or negative.
 However, in the case where $U=\gamma\equiv G$ and $U_{\uparrow\downarrow}=\gamma_{\uparrow\downarrow}\equiv G_{\uparrow\downarrow}$, the anisotropy parameter becomes $\Delta_\gamma=2G_{\uparrow\downarrow}/G-1 \in \mathbb{R}$.
 Thus, we have to pay attention to the fact that the anisotropy parameter $\Delta_\gamma$ can be real even in the presence of dissipation.

 In the case of $\Delta_\gamma\in\mathbb R$, the complex coefficients only appear as an overall constant and the eigenstates are the same as those of the Hermitian XXZ model \cite{Nakagawa20}.
-As $J_{\mathrm{eff}}^\perp$ and $\Gamma^\perp$ have the same sign ($J_{\mathrm{eff}}^\perp,\Gamma^\perp<0$), higher energy states (i.e., states with larger real part of the energy) have smaller decay rates.
+As $J_{\mathrm{eff}}^\perp$ and $\Gamma^\perp$ have the same sign ($J_{\mathrm{eff}}^\perp,\Gamma^\perp<0$), higher energy states (i.e., states with a larger real part of the energy) have smaller decay rates.
 Thus, after a sufficiently long time, only the high-energy spin states can survive in the Schr\"{o}dinger evolution under $H_{\mathrm{eff}}$.
-In particular, in the long-time limit the system approaches the ground state of the following XXZ model
+In particular, the system approaches the ground state of the following XXZ model in the long-time limit:

 where $S_j^\pm = S_j^x \pm iS_j^y$ and $J>0$.
 Note that $\mathrm{sgn}[J]=-\mathrm{sgn}[J_{\mathrm{eff}}^\perp]$.